Undergraduate and Graduate Bulletins

 See for course information.)
 Program coordinator: John Brenkman (Department of English; telephone: 646-312-3921).

 The minor in Asian and Asian American studies offers students an opportunity to study Asian cultures and the histories and experiences of communities of Asian descent residing in the U.S. (See for course information.)
 Program coordinator: Charlotte Brooks (Department of History; telephone: 646-312-4340) and Carla Bellamy (Department of Sociology and Anthropology; telephone: 646-312-4482).

-This minor explores the social, political, and economic history of Black and Hispanic peoples throughout the world from ancient to modern times.
+This minor explores the social, political, and economic history of Black and Latino peoples throughout the world from ancient to modern times.
 (See for course information.)
-Program coordinator: Vilna Treitler (Department of Black and Hispanic Studies; telephone: 646-312-4448).
+Program coordinator: Vilna Treitler (Department of Black and Latino Studies; telephone: 646-312-4448).

 Environmental Sustainability (ENV)

 The minor in environmental sustainability is an interdisciplinary program suitable for both business and liberal arts students who have an interest in developing a critical understanding of interactions between human society and the broader global ecosystem.
 The program emphasizes economic, legal, and philosophical issues of environmental sustainability.
 (See for course information.)
 Program co-coordinators: Jason Munshi-South and Chester Zarnoch (Department of Natural Sciences; telephone: 646-660-6238 and 646-660-6239).